MdSiamAnsary/Result-Submission-for-Dual-Examinar/README.md

 ### Registration and Log in
 To be able to use the system, one has to be a registered user.

-To register, one has to provided four pieces of information.
+To register, one has to provided four pieces of information on mandatory basis.
 They are
 - **Full name** The name should be valid.
 - **Username** Username can be of length between 6 and 20
 - **Email** Email has to be valid
-- **Password** Password can be of length between 6 and 10
+- **Password** Password can be of length between 6 and 10.
+(Rather than using plaintext, password is encrypted)

 Username, email and password need to be unique.